 Medicaid & CHIP Scorecard

-Centers for Medicaid & Medicare Services
+Center for Medicaid & CHIP Services

 This public transparency website reports important data about the Medicaid and Children's Health Insurance (CHIP) programs.
 I collaborated with a cross-functional team of designers, developers, and researchers to deliver user experience designs, data visualization concepts, and high-fidelity prototypes depicting a range of interaction patterns across 50+ performance measures.